 - Shipping & handling

-Interestingly, PIM connects directly with ERP software.
+PIM connects directly with ERP software.
 No matter if you’re using your personal favorite ERP or one available on Shopify’s app store.
-An inbound feed imports critical ERP data into PIM.
+An inbound feed imports critical SKU data into PIM.
 Basically, an ERP can handle the back-end details.
 Managing the gathering of product materials, resources, establishing prices, setting up shipping are all under this category.

 This connection is the key to unlocking Shopify’s maximum potential.